Every Seat is First Class at Boca Raton Airport

 To maintain safe and organized air traffic, there is an FAA Contract Tower located on the field.
 The Tower is open daily from 7:00 AM to 11:00 PM, and manned with a team of highly trained, professional air traffic controllers.

-Making air travel as easy as possible, two full-service Fixed Based Operators (FBOs) are located at the Airport.
+Making air travel as easy as possible, two full-service Fixed Base Operators (FBOs) are located at the Airport.
 Each FBO offers a range of amenities, such as fueling, ground handling, aircraft storage, conference rooms, catering, and limousine service.

 A Self-Sustaining General Aviation Facility